House training your dog: how to toilet train your dog or puppy

 When you start to toilet train your dog, lay a soiled pad or damp newspaper down in the area where you want them to toilet, as the smell can help them make the connection.

 First thing in the morning and last thing at night, take your dog or puppy outside to your chosen toilet spot.
 Give him a few minutes to explore the area.
 It’s best to let him explore without a lead, but if it’s not safe to do so – if your chosen spot isn’t enclosed, for example – an extendable lead may help.
+Remember also that your pup will not sleep for eight hours straight during the night, so it's worth setting an alarm and letting them out during the night.

 Try not to engage in play with your puppy at these times – playing games will distract him from the purpose.
 Stay outside until he’s been to the toilet, and be sure to reward him with praise or a treat when he does.

-If he looks confused, or wants to come back inside without using the toilet, you can return indoors but repeat the process ten minutes later…and keep trying at 10 minute intervals until he gets the message.
+If he looks confused or wants to come back inside without using the toilet, you can return indoors but repeat the process ten minutes later…and keep trying at 10 minute intervals until he gets the message.

 It’s best not to leave your puppy alone during the early stages of toilet training, but if you can’t avoid going out, give him the chance to exercise and go to the toilet before you go – and leave newspaper or puppy pads down to protect the floor in his living area.